PumpkinDays/Modding/README.md

 }
 ```

-At this point, you should be able to run the game and see the change by eating an Apple.
+At this point, you should be able to run the game and test the change by eating an Apple.
 To verify that everything worked correctly, you can check the logs folder as outlined in the [Troubleshooting](#Troubleshooting) section.
+A more easily noticeable change to make would be to rename an inventory item by changing the ```Name``` property.

 ## Troubleshooting